 Q3: Distractions

-Quadrant 3 contains activities that are urgent but unimportant in the long term.
-These are items that are prominently on our minds but serve mainly as distractions.
+In Quadrant 3, you find activities that are urgent but unimportant in the long term.
+These are items that occupy your thoughts but primarily serve as distractions.

-Eliminating all these Q3 tasks is probably impossible.
-Still, it is important to reduce their number as much as possible.
-One way this can be done is by delegating them.
-Another solution is to batch and complete many of these smaller tasks together.
+While it may be impossible to eliminate all Quadrant 3 tasks, it’s essential to reduce their number as much as possible.
+One effective approach is to delegate them to others.
+Another solution is to group and complete many of these smaller tasks together.

-Actively scheduling one hour for answering emails is more efficient than answering them individually throughout the day.
-Do not be distracted by an “urgent” label in the subject line.
+Scheduling a dedicated hour for answering emails is a more efficient strategy than handling them individually throughout the day.
+Don’t allow yourself to be distracted by an “urgent” label in the subject line.

 Q4: Waste